samsoir/kswift/README.md

-# Gerphast
+# Kohana Swift
-## The Gearman to php-fpm bridge for Kohana asynchronous requests
+## Asynchronous Request Handler for Kohana

-A C utility to allow Gearman to bridge directly to PHP-FPM using the FastCGI interface.
-This will allow the use of Gearman to run multiple asynchronous requests from within Kohana without having to use an inefficient PHP run loop.
+A C utility to allow Kohana to bridge directly to PHP-FPM using the FastCGI interface via a message queue such as ZeroMQ or Gearman.
+This is very much work in progress at the moment.